Intermodalics/pickit-docs/docs/faq/robot-programming/how-to-define-the-tcp-on-a-universal-robots.rst

 .. image:: /assets/images/faq/define-tcp-on-a-ur-step-2.png

-If robot camera calibration was performed succesfully and TCP was defined in the right way a pick result should look like the pick in the green frame.
+If robot-camera calibration was performed succesfully and TCP was defined in the right way a pick result should look like the pick in the green frame.
 If the TCP was not set in the right way a pick could look like the pick in the red frame.

 .. image:: /assets/images/faq/define-tcp-on-a-ur-step-3.png